-When you transfer money to your friend’s bank account or swipe your card at the grocery store, you’re probably not giving too much thought to the precise payment systems behind your transfer.
-But these payment systems — “payment rails” as they’re known in the financial services world — play an increasingly pivotal role in our daily business transactions and personal affairs.
+When you transfer money to your friend’s bank account or swipe your card at the grocery store, you’re probably not giving too much thought to the precise payment systems (or messaging systems such as SWIFT) behind your transfer.
+But payment systems — “payment rails” as they’re known in the financial services world — play an increasingly pivotal role in our daily business transactions and personal affairs.

 Business transactions on payment rails include supplier payments and other operating expenses and investments, including fixed assets and payroll.
-Payment rails also handle payouts to social media influencers and freelancers in the U.S. as well as international payments with local currencies.
+Payment rails also handle payouts to U.S. social media influencers and freelancers, as well as international payments in local currencies.

 What are Payment Rails?

-A payment rail is a platform or network infrastructure that allows all digital money transfers to be made between payers and payees, regardless of country, currency, digital payment method, or whether the payer or payee is a business or consumer.
+A payment rail is a platform or network infrastructure that enables digital money transfers between payers and payees, regardless of country, currency, digital payment method, or whether the payer or payee is a business or a consumer.
 Each payment rail differs in how it carries out this process based on the payment type, speed, technology, or geographical location.

-The most popular payment rails include Automated Clearing House (ACH), Mastercard, VISA (and other major credit card providers), PayPal, the RTP Network, blockchain, SWIFT, and SEPA.
+The most popular payment rails include Automated Clearing House (ACH), Mastercard, VISA (and other major credit card providers), PayPal, the RTP Network, blockchain, and SEPA.
+SWIFT is not a payment rail, but is a payment instruction messaging system that enables bank-to-bank transfers for cross-border payments.

 Automated Clearing House (ACH)

-The ACH Network, regulated by Nacha, processed an astounding $72.6 trillion in payment value in 2021, making it one of the most popular payment rails worldwide for online payments.
+The ACH Network, regulated by Nacha, processed an astounding $93 trillion in payment value in 2025, making it one of the most popular online payment rails worldwide.
 This transaction category includes automatic bill payments, brokerage account deposits, and direct payroll deposits.

 ACH transactions tend to take two to three days, although Same Day ACH and Next Day ACH are available (if specified business-day time windows are met).
 The Automated Clearing House network handles both debit and credit ACH transactions.